 Town Board Members: Francis Dellamano, Kenneth Kern,

 Lee Phillips, Barry Pritchard, Jeffrey Boyer, James Finn

 At approximately 7:02, Judy Watson, Chairman called the Planning Board Meeting to order.

 Those in attendance were:

-At approximately 6:45 PM, John Pritchard moved to adjourn the meeting.
-Barry Pritchard seconded the Motion.
+At approximately 9:15 PM, Lee Phillips made a motion to adjourn the meeting.
+Barry Pritchard seconded the motion.
 All ayes.
 Motion carried.